Sofya Ochigava

 Sofya Albertovna Ochigava (Софья Альбертовна Очигава, born 7 July 1987) is a Russian female professional boxer.
 As an amateur, she competed for Russia in the lightweight category (under 60 kg) at the 2012 AIBA Women's World Boxing Championships and the 2012 Summer Olympics.
 She went head to head with Irish boxer Katie Taylor in the title match on both occasions, with Taylor emerging victorious both times.
 She was also three times European champion (2005, 2007, 2009), and twice World champion (2005, 2006).
-In 2008, she won the bronze medal of the World championship.
+In 2008, she won a bronze medal at the World Championship.

 Ochigava was born in the city of Odintsovo, Moscow Oblast, Soviet Union, where she is still a resident.
 She has Georgian origin.
 She started to train in kickboxing, but eventually moved to amateur boxing.
 She made a professional debut in 2016.
 There, she defeated Firuza Sharipova by a unanimous decision.
 A rematch with Sharipova was scheduled for 3 April 2021 at the Pyramide in Kazan, Russia, but due to lack of funding, it was ultimately cancelled.